 Class: Healthy Steps

-Gentle therapeutic exercise class with movements designed specifically to reduce lymphedema.
-Call (530) 332-3855 for information.
-For more about Healthy Steps and the Lebed Method, visit www.lebedmethod.com or www.enloe.org/classes.
+Health Steps is a gentle therapeutic exercise class with movements designed specifically to reduce lymphedema.
+Call (530) 332-3877 or visit www.enloe.org/classes for details.
+Healthy Steps is based on the Lebed Method (www.lebedmethod.com).